The Indian Association for Social Psychiatry

 Rules

-1. The oration award will be declared one year in advance at every annual conference of the Indian Association for Social Psychiatry.
 Any Fellow of the IASP with at least 10 years of professional standing can propose the name of any other Fellow of the IASP for the oration award.
 The nominee should be a Fellow of the IASP and should have a minimum of 25 years of professional standing.
-The proposal including six copies of the bio-data of the nominee must be submitted to the Chairperson, Awards Committee by a date determined by the Council of the IASP.
-The proposal must be accompanied by a written consent of the nominee.
-Soft copies of the proposal and declaration should also be submitted.
+The proposal including biodata of the nominee must be submitted as a soft copy to the Chairperson, Awards Committee, by a date determined by the Council of the IASP.
+The proposal must be accompanied by signed written consent from the nominee.
+IASP membership status, including membership no. of the proposer and the nominee, should be included in the nomination letter.

-a.
-Contribution to the service and development of social psychiatry in India – 30 marks
+1. Contribution to the service and development of Social Psychiatry in India – 30 marks

 3. The oration paper will become the property of the IASP and shall be published in the Indian Journal of Social Psychiatry with necessary editorial corrections.
-The speaker will pass on the oration paper to the Editor, Indian Journal of Social Psychiatry as soon after the annual conference as possible for publication in the Journal.
+The speaker will pass on the oration paper to the Editor, Indian Journal of Social Psychiatry within 2 weeks of the last date of the annual conference for publication in the Journal.

-4. The speaker can choose any topic for the oration.
-He shall intimate the title of the oration to the Chairman, Awards Committee at least three months prior to the Conference.
+4. The speaker can choose any topic related to social psychiatry for the oration.
+He/she shall intimate the title of the oration to the Chairperson, Awards Committee at least three months prior to the Conference.

 Prize